-The 1901 Census for Canada on Ancestry shows that the Walker family were living in the district of Oxford, Sub -District, Burford, Ontario.
-Head of the household Simon Walker was a member of the Mohawk Tribe and was 41 years of age.
-His trade is shown as Farm Labourer, he and his wife Katherine, age 35 also a member of the Mohawk tribe, had one child, Frank Walker who was 8 years of age in 1901.
+The 1901 Census for Canada on Ancestry shows that the Walker family was living in the district of Oxford, Sub -District, Burford, Ontario.
+The head of the household, Simon Walker was a member of the Mohawk Tribe and was 41 years of age.
+He was a Farm Labourer.
+He and his wife Katherine who was 35 and also a member of the Mohawk tribe, had one child, Frank Walker who was 8 years of age in 1901.

 I cannot locate the family in 1911.

-Frank enlisted into the 114th Over-Seas Battalion of the Canadian Expeditionary Force on 5th January 1916 at Hagersville, Ontario.
-He gave his father, Simon Walker as next of kin and stated that his trade was a Farmer.
-On his medical form dated 5th Jan 1918 he is described as being 5ft 4ins tall with a dark complexion, brown eyes and black hair.
+Frank’s army records tell us that he enlisted into the 114th Over-Seas Battalion of the Canadian Expeditionary Force on 5th January 1916 at Hagersville, Ontario.
+He named his father, Simon Walker as his next of kin.
+Frank’s trade was a Farmer.
+On his medical form dated 5th Jan 1918 he was described as being 5ft 4ins tall with a dark complexion, brown eyes and black hair.

 Here we have a mystery because according to comments written on his service papers, Frank appears to have been illegally absent and was not apprehended for some time.
 He was fined for being absent and although he enlisted in January 1916 he didn’t arrive in England until 25th September 1918. aboard the S.S.Durham Castle.